Rubo3/subbot/README.md

 # `subbot`

-`subbot` is a simple, self-contained command-line tool which helps you automate the last part of subtitles management, lifting from you the burden of merging them into their video files with the properties you want.
+`subbot` is a command-line tool aiming to automate the management of your subtitles, merging them into their video files with the properties you want.
+It is a wrapper around [`mkvmerge`](https://mkvtoolnix.download/doc/mkvmerge.html), a core tool of [MKVToolNix](https://mkvtoolnix.download).

-A modified version of Sheldon Woodward's [pymkv](https://github.com/sheldonkwoodward/pymkv) is provided, which adds support for a custom `mkvmerge` binary path, lifts the restriction on MKV-only source files and removes its external dependencies.
-Currently `subbot` works with Matroska video (MKV), QuickTime/MP4 and Advanced SubStation Alpha (ASS) source files only.
-The restriction is hard-coded: while in theory it should work with all the file types supported by `mkvmerge`, tests need to prove it.
+It has no dependencies.
+A modified version of Sheldon Woodward's [pymkv](https://github.com/sheldonkwoodward/pymkv) is provided, which adds support for a custom `mkvmerge` executable path, lifts the restriction on MKV-only source files and removes its external dependencies.
+Currently `subbot` only works with Matroska video (MKV), QuickTime/MP4 and Advanced SubStation Alpha (ASS) files.
+The restriction is hard-coded: while in theory it should work with all the file formats supported by `mkvmerge`, tests need to prove it.

-As it prints on the standard output only the path of the destination files, it is composable with other programs, in the spirit of the Unix tradition.
+As it prints on the standard output only the path of the destination files, it designed to be composable with other programs, in the spirit of the Unix tradition.
 For example, its output can be piped to another program which uploads the files somewhere.

 ## How to use

-You have to pass it at least the path of one video and its subtitles you want to merge, in any order you want.
-Then, you can specify an optional directory path, where all the destination video files will be multiplexed.
-The syntax is as follows:
+`subbot` accepts as arguments a sequence of video and subtitle files you want to merge, in any order you want.
+After that, you can specify an optional directory, where the resulting videos will be put, otherwise the current working directory will be used.
+The command syntax is as follows:

 ```sh
 python subbot.py file1.vid file1.sub ... [output_dir]
 ```

-If you don't specify an output directory, the current working directory will be used.
-If a video file with the same name as the new one already exists in the output directory, a copy counter will be added to the new one before its extension (e.g. ` (1)`, ` (2)`, etc.), mirroring the behaviour of MKVToolNix.
+If a file with the same name as one of the new ones already exists in the output directory, a copy counter will be added to the new one before its extension (e.g. ` (1)`, ` (2)`, etc.), mirroring the behaviour of MKVToolNix.

-A `main` function is available to customise the arguments, the `mkvmerge` path and the `show_progress` function to execute while `mkvmerge` is running.
-At the moment, the `show_progress` function accepts the `Popen` process object as its first argument, and the string of the destination file as its second.
+In the `subbot` module, you can customise the `MKVMERGE_PATH` variable that is used to find the `mkvmerge` executable, and the `show_progress` function that is executed while `mkvmerge` is running.
+At the moment, the `show_progress` function accepts the [`Popen`](https://docs.python.org/3/library/subprocess.html#subprocess.Popen) object of the `mkvmerge` process currently running as its first argument, and the string of the destination file as its second.
+By default it shows the warnings and the errors found in the output of `mkvmerge`.

 ## How it works

-It makes the assumption that the videos and the subtitles share the same stem (the file name excluding the extension), except the subtitles filenames also have the properties you want to embed into the tracks, written in any order just before their extension, one after the other, enclosed by square brackets, with no other characters between them, and this block is preceded by a space (` `).
+It makes the assumption that the videos and the subtitles share the same stem (the filename excluding the extension), except the subtitles filenames also have the properties you want to embed into the tracks, written in any order just before their extension, one after the other, enclosed by square brackets, with no other characters between them, and this block is preceded by a space (` `).
 The supported properties are:

 * the track id, an integer value which corresponds to the index of the track (default `0`);
 * the track name, enclosed by apostrophes (`'`, default empty string);